RomeoPrt/SSW555/README.md

 Directions: Run on a local server to view this website

-On VSCode: install "Liver Server" extension and open index.html file with Live Server
+On VSCode: install "Live Server" extension and open index.html file with Live Server

+Voice Assistant with Ollama's Llama 3.2:

+This project implements a voice assistant that listens to user commands, interacts with the Llama 3.2 model via the Ollama API, and provides voice responses.
+It is designed to act as a health assistant for seniors.

+Requirements:
+* `ollama` Python package
+* Access to Llama 3.2 via Ollama (Ensure that Llama 3.2 is installed and running)